raviq/compsoc/README.md

 # Computational Social Choice Toolkit [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Description

-Toolkit to run and and benchmark social choice rules.
+This is a Python toolkit for the study and benchmarking voting rules used in [computational social choice theory](https://en.wikipedia.org/wiki/Computational_social_choice).
 The toolkit supports the definition of voting rules as well as the generation of different populations of voters.

 ## Files

+The main files of the package are:

 | File | Description |
 | ---- | --- |